OWASP/www-project-developer-guide/contributing.md

 1. Link checker for any broken links; if there is an imperative for a broken link then add it to `.lycheeignore`
 2. Markdown lint that ensures the markdown is consistent and valid
-3. Spell checker; new words that are not recognised can be added to `/.wordlist.txt`
+3. Spell checker; new words that are not recognized can be added to `/.wordlist.txt`

 if all these checks pass then both the PDF and ePub versions of the guide are provided as github artifacts.